grz0zrg/fsynth/README.md

  * cd fsdb & npm install & node fsdb
  * cd fsws & npm install & node fsws
  * point your browser to http://127.0.0.1:3000

+ If you just want to try it out without the collaborative feature and saving, you just need "fsws" then point your browser to http://127.0.0.1:3000

 ## Prod. system